Relentless mother drains Missouri pond to find son’s remains - NewsBreak

 Her son, Edward Goodwin, was murdered in the summer of 2015.
 His murder went unsolved for two years until a break in the case led to arrests and, eventually, convictions of the men responsible.

 But this was not the closure the Goodwin family needed.
 Edward Goodwin’s remains were still out in the wilderness.
-But Connie Goodwin says the Butler County Sheriff’s Department knew where her son was located and dragged its feet for years in retrieving his remains.Police: Man shot, killed after car broke down in OKC roadway
+But Connie Goodwin says the Butler County Sheriff’s Department knew where her son was located and dragged its feet for years in retrieving his remains.Animal tranquilizer tainting drug supplies in US

 After waiting for authorities to act, Connie Goodwin decided she’d had enough and, with the help of her family, got her son back.